 Payment.
-The exercise price of options or purchase price of restricted stock under the 2016 Plan may be paid in such form as determined by the administrator, including, without limitation, cash, check, other shares of ours that have a fair market value on the date of surrender equal to the aggregate exercise price or purchase price of the shares as to which such award relates, surrender of shares then issuable upon exercise of the award that have a fair market value equal to the aggregate exercise price or purchase price of the shares as to which such award relates, consideration received by us under a program under Regulation T as promulgated by the Federal Reserve Board implemented by us, or any combination of the foregoing methods of payment.
+The exercise price of options or purchase price of restricted stock under the 2016 Plan may be paid in such form as determined by the administrator, including, without limitation, cash, check, other shares of ours that have a fair market value on the date of surrender equal to the aggregate exercise price or purchase price of the shares as to which such award relates, surrender of shares then issuable upon exercise of the award that have a fair market value equal to the aggregate exercise price or purchase price of the shares as to which such award relates, surrender of shares as to which such award relates, consideration received by us under a program under Regulation T as promulgated by the Federal Reserve Board implemented by us, or any combination of the foregoing methods of payment.